nickyy/playground/README.md

 playground
 ==========

-this is where I try html and css stuff out that i've learned...
+this is where I try stuff out: html, AJAX, css(3), jQuery, JavaScript, etc.